 After that initial meeting, the two met regularly.
 By August 2013, NRC IRAP supported the company in developing, testing and refining its first robotics system—proprietary drones coordinated to collect data from various remote sensors like infrared, GPS, thermal imaging and cameras that can be both in the air and on the ground.

 The hardware system captured data about crop conditions, flagging any anomalies and stressors like pests, invasive plants, diseases, drought, flooding and extreme temperatures.

 According to Goggin, from the outset Langley was a “great sounding board about emerging technologies and big data.”
 He adds, “I was astounded by my ITA’s willingness to share network connections from industry and academia, and to find the right resources to collaborate on getting us beyond new challenges as they arose.”

 Within nine months, the Resson team completed its first project and determined that the company’s true value lay in its software rather than hardware.

-Early contracts and technology successes attracted a $3-million investment round for Resson, led by national client McCain Foods in fall 2014.
+Early contracts and technology successes attracted a $3-million investment round for Resson, led by Rho Canada Ventures in fall 2014.